anewman15/bubble-sort/README.md

 # Bubble Sort using Ruby

-In this small project, we created two methods to sort an array in ascending order using the Bubble Sort algorithm
+In this small project, we created two methods to sort an array in ascending order using the Bubble Sort algorithm.
+The user can enter an array of numbers and the program will return a sorted array in ascending order.
+The user will also an array of strings and it will return the array sorted according to the increasing length of the strings.

 ![screenshot](./image/bubble.png)